 Here at UHCS we can help students who are feeling stressed out.
 We have counselors who specialize in stress reduction and relaxation skills.
-We also have a free noon-hour yoga class open to students and staff on Mondays and Thursdays, no experience necessary.
-Yoga helps relieve your body and mind of stress and helps you relax deeply.
+We also have a Relaxation Room open to all UW-W students and employees.

 www.helpguide.org is especially great for “understanding stress” and “relaxation techniques for stress relief.”

 http://www.dr-bob.org/vpc/ provides great information about a wide variety of mental health issues including stress and relaxation.